Faik Bulut

-Faik Bulut, (born 1950, Kağızman, Kars), is well-known a journalist, historian, writer and political commentator from Turkey, of Kurdish origin.
-Speaks Turkish, Kurdish, English, Arabic and French.
+Faik Bulut (born 1950, Kağızman, Kars) is a Kurdish journalist, historian, writer from Turkey.
+He speaks Turkish, Kurdish, English, Arabic and French.

 Biography

 He graduated from Ankara Gazi University in 1980.
 He started journalism in 1985.
 He has authored near 40 books ever since.
 Currently he is a public commentator for foreign TV channels and publishing columns in Independent Turkish.
-His books has been cited 168 times since 2016 and 382 times since 1994 in peer-reviewed academic papers listed in google scholar.
+His books have been cited 168 times since 2016 and 382 times since 1994 in peer-reviewed academic papers listed in Google Scholar.